Last updated on December 31st, 2019 at 03:18 am

 Maybe the best advice is: Don’t get discouraged!
 Raising good eaters is not easy.
 Every kid is different.
 For some, healthy eating has never been a big issue.
 For others, teaching them healthy habits feels like an impasse.
 Avoid comparing one child to the next, and rather take the time to understand your picky eater.
 Invest time in making these changes, and you’ll be setting your children up for a lifetime of healthy eating habits.

-Find a lot more excellent advice on this topic at itsnotaboutnutrition.com.
+Find a lot more excellent advice on this topic check out Action for Healthy Kids.